10 November 2014

 This approach to GTD and OmniFocus has resulted, for me, in a task management approach that is powerful enough to meet my objectives while remaining simple and efficient enough that I actually follow it consistently—and results in the feeling that OmniFocus helps me to be more productive.

 Someone in the comments asked to see details of how the custom Perspectives are defined.
-Here they are:
+Here they are for OmniFocus 3: